Xilinx/XRT/src/runtime_src/doc/toc/debug-faq.rst

 Incorrect Memory Topology Usage ...............................

 5.0+ DSAs are considered dynamic platforms which use sparse connectivity between acceleration kernels and memory controllers (MIGs).
 This means that a kernel port can only read/write from/to a specific MIG.
-This connectivity is frozen at xclbin generation time in specified in mem_topology section of xclbin.
-The host application needs to ensure that it uses the correct memory banks for buffer allocation using cl_mem_ext_ptr_t for OpenCL applications.
-For XRT native applications the bank is specified in flags to xclAllocBO() and xclAllocUserPtr().
+This connectivity is frozen at ``xclbin`` generation time in specified in ``mem_topology`` section of ``xclbin``.
+The host application needs to ensure that it uses the correct memory banks for buffer allocation using ``cl_mem_ext_ptr_t`` for OpenCL applications.
+For XRT native applications the bank is specified in flags to ``xclAllocBO()`` and ``xclAllocUserPtr()``.

-If an application is producing incorrect results it is important to review the host code to ensure that host application and xclbin agree on memory topology.
-One way to validate this at runtime is to enable HAL logging in sdaccel.ini and then carefully go through all buffer allocation requests.
+If an application is producing incorrect results it is important to review the host code to ensure that host application and ``xclbin`` agree on memory topology.
+One way to validate this at runtime is to enable HAL logging in ``sdaccel.ini`` and then carefully go through all buffer allocation requests.

 Memory Read Before Write
 ........................